ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 ## Semideterministic Framework

 For semi-deterministic fields, this is pretty difficult.
 I believe the best way to approach computation is via _systems_.
 What is a system?
 A system consists of a bunch of systems.
 Or parts.
 The key skill, I believe is breaking down a system into the respective systems, and doing this in a recursive manner to unlock complexity.
 Parts interact with each other by passing inputs and output amongst another, being data.
-Their representation is a `word` (in code).
+Their textual representation is a `token` and innate representation is `memory`.

 The idea of _breaking a system down into more systems/parts_ and doing it _recursively_ is not _linear_, unlike the deterministic framework.
 It takes into account everything at once.
 That is the key distinction between the semideterministic framework and deterministic way of thinking.
 So here are some prompts: